 - The Gems from Steven Universe (barring the protagonists, of course).
 They conquer other worlds and drill into the bedrock with bacteriophage engines, creating more of their kin.
-This process pretty much dooms any given world they set their eyes upon, and although some of them do consider the native life forms "infestations" (hypocritically, given that they're basically viruses), they simply don't care.
-Modern gems like Jasper in particular qualify due to their Blood Knight tendencies.
+This process pretty much dooms any given world they set their eyes upon, and although some of them do consider the native life forms "infestations" (hypocritically, given that they're basically reproducing like viruses), they simply don't care.

 - The Volgans in Invasion! and ABC Warriors were initially intended as a stand-in for the USSR - in fact the creators originally wanted to use the actual USSR as the villains, but were forbidden for fear of antagonising the Soviet embassy.
 Just to drive the point home, Volkhan's head is shaped like one of the Kremlin's domes, and his Weapons Of Choice are a hammer and a sickle.
 In more recent years, with the collapse of the Soviet Union and improved relations between Britain and Russia, the Volgans have come to more resemble the Bush administration (though when America appears in these stories, it also resembles Bush's country.
 Yeah).